okami101/vuetify-admin/docs/guide/getting-started.md

 # Getting Started

-Even if Vtec Admin can be used as standalone NPM package via `yarn add vtec-admin`, the recommended way is to use dedicated [Vue CLI plugin](https://www.npmjs.com/package/vue-cli-plugin-vtec-admin) on fresh Vuetify app project.
+Even if Vuetify Admin can be used as standalone NPM package via `yarn add vuetify-admin`, the recommended way is to use dedicated [Vue CLI plugin](https://www.npmjs.com/package/vue-cli-plugin-vuetify-admin) on fresh Vuetify app project.
 It takes care of all minimal boilerplate code generation for quick start admin development as well as including material theme and UI CRUD generators scripts.

 ::: tip TUTORIAL
-If first discover, I highly recommend you to go through the [tutorial](tutorial.md) for step-by-step Vtec Admin showcase using a fake API server.
+If first discover, I highly recommend you to go through the [tutorial](tutorial.md) for step-by-step Vuetify Admin showcase using a fake API server.
 :::

 ## Use Vue CLI Plugin